phalcon-orphanage/docs/en/reference/cache.rst

     $cacheKey = 'my.cache';

-    //Setting the cache when getting a result
+    // Setting the cache when getting a result
     $robots = $cache->get($cacheKey, 3600);
     if ($robots === null) {